 All of this is extremely important to take into consideration when trying to come up with a video script for real estate.

-Step 2: Have The Goal Of Your Video In Mind Before You Create It
+Step 2: Determine The Goal Of Your Real Video Marketing Strategy

 Creating good video scripts for real estate is impossible to do without an end goal in mind.
 Starting with the end in mind is exactly how you determine your messaging.
-There are so many different types of content to create with video, it’s important you start with the goal first.
+There are so many different types of videos to create so it’s important you start with the goal first.

 What’s the goal of your video marketing campaign?